patternfly/patternfly-react/packages/react-core/src/components/TextInputGroup/examples/TextInputGroup.md

 ```

-### With status
+### With validation

-You can add a status to a `<TextInputGroup>` by passing the `status` property with a value of either "success", "warning", or "error".
+You can add a validation status to a `<TextInputGroup>` by passing the `validated` property with a value of either "success", "warning", or "error".

 ```ts file="./TextInputGroupWithStatus.tsx"